Neutrophil – Definition, Structure, Functions

 • It is common to detect a low neutrophil count after taking medicine, but it can also be caused by other factors or illnesses.

-• Deficiencies in vitamin B12 and other minerals are a further cause of neutropenia.
+4. Deficiencies: Deficiencies of vitamin B12 and other essential minerals can contribute to neutropenia.

 Neutrophil high Level